worldlife123/VehicleRopes/Readme.md

 - Yehorivka_AAS_v2_ropes

 ## Usage
-Use AdminChangeMap [mapname] to play with Mobile Spawn Vehicles.
+Use AdminChangeMap [mapname] to play with vehicle ropes.

 ## ChangeLog
 - 200908
-Improved RopePhysicsComponent: add momentum stiffness, use linear velocity at attach point.
+    - Improved RopePhysicsComponent: add momentum stiffness, use linear velocity at attach point.
-Add a special blueprint set for helicopters that enables auto attachment technique.
+    - Add a special blueprint set for helicopters that enables auto attachment technique.
-Add a simple collision to the attached rope.
+    - Add a simple collision to the attached rope.
-Add "cut rope" function on helicopter radial menu.
+    - Add "cut rope" function on helicopter radial menu.
-Add a rope breaking technique when rope length become too long.
+    - Add a rope breaking technique when rope length become too long.
 This is added in order to avoid helicopter loading heavy vehicles like IFVs and MBTs.

+- 210302
+    - Update for v2.0
+    - Change icons on BP_RopeAttachPoint
+    - Removed collision on the attached rope due to performance issues.
+    - Due to data corruption, auto attachment technique for helicopters may have weird issues.
+    - Due to game update, after destroying the vehicle, the attached ropes may remain a few seconds before destroyed.